mayankrastogi/faculty-collaboration/README.md

 4. Paste the contents of `faculty_collaborations.dot` in the left pane on the website
 5. Choose `neato` as the *engine* and the desired output format (say, .png)

+### Tutorial on how to deploy the map-reduce job on AWS EMR

+To see a demo of how this project can be deployed on AWS Elastic Map Reduce (EMR), see this [video on YouTube](https://youtu.be/HPHIGnEvVdk)

 ### Working of the Map Reduce Job

 #### The `dblp.xml` file